idelfonsog2/idelfonsog2.github.io/README.md

 - Work on application stability and improving application performance
 - Being the contact person between management and the iOS team
 - Continuously discover, evaluate, and implement new technologies to maximize our development team efficiency.
+- Hands-on development of new features and fixing bugs

 ---
 **Frameworks**